alexmcbride/gcureminder/README.md

 export CHECK_REMINDER_TOKEN="<SECRET KEY>"
 ```

 The CHECK_REMINDER_TOKEN env variable needs to go in the cron job as well, as it has its own list of environment variables.
 Find out more about vapid keys, needed for push notifications, [here](https://github.com/web-push-libs/web-push).

-Note iCal needs to be cloned and installed from the folder, as the version published on NPM is years out of date.